FredH2O/pets-ireland/wp-content/themes/twentytwentyfive-child/README.md

 ## Notes

-- recommended to have the twenty-five parent theme installed and active
+- recommended to have the astra parent theme installed and active
 - add `screenshot.png` to represent the theme visually